nrc-cnrc/MetroloPy/README.md

 ---

+MetroloPy requires Python 3.8 or later and depends on NumPy, SciPy, pandas, matplotlib and ipython.
+It looks best in a Jupyter Notebook.

 Install MetroloPy with `pip install metrolopy` or `conda install -c conda-forge metrolopy`.
 Alternatively, add it to your uv or pixi project.